 Therefore, these recommendations are timely and action must be taken as quickly as possible.
 I concur entirely with the sentiments expressed by Sen. Musila in so far as the formula of revenue sharing is concerned.
 We must find another formula of doing this and the faster we do it, the better, because it is important.
-Take judicial notice of the fact that the 47 counties in this country, receiving equal amounts of funding are not equal because of the injustices created by all the previous governments in so far as development is concerned.
-Some counties have been left dwindling in terms of development especially in the lower part of eastern, and they think that Independence never came to this country because they have never seen tarmacked roads, health facilities, et cetera, while some counties in this country have tarmacked roads all the way to cattle dips.
+Take judicial notice of the fact that the 47 counties in this country, receiving equal amounts of funding are not equal because of the injustices created by all the previous Governments in so far as development is concerned.
+Some counties have been left dwindling in terms of development especially in the lower part of eastern, and they think that Independence never came to this country because they have never seen tarmacked roads, health facilities, et cetera, while some counties in this country have tarmack all the way to cattle dips.
 It is absolutely unacceptable.

-Madam Temporary Speaker, in order to address this question of the budget deficits, there are provisions in the County Government Act for making what they call the County Integrated Development Plan (CIPD), which looks at this law again because in the first Budget, countries were allowed to make their budgets and plans.
+Madam Temporary Speaker, in order to address this question of the budget deficits, there are provisions in the County Government Act for making what they call the County Integrated Development Plan (CIPD), which looks at this law again because in the first Budget, countries were allowed to make their budgets and their plans.
 Under normal circumstances, you make your plans and then make your budgets.
 The reason why most counties are having problems with their budgets is because they started with looking for money and then planning, which has then put them in a quagmire because they have planned yet they have no funds, or vice versa.
 Therefore, I agree that part of the solution to this problem is what the Senator for Samburu stated; that there should be building of capacity because these people are soon realizing that budget making is not one plus one or two plus two; that it is much more difficult than that.

 Secondly, Madam Temporary Speaker, the settlement of squatters is something that was mentioned in our Committee on Legal Affairs and Human Rights.
-We have proposed an amendment to Section 11 of the Prevention, Protection and Assistance to Internally Displaced Persons and Affected Communities Act, 2012 (No.56 of 2012).

-This particular section of the Act leaves the pressure of settling displaced persons to the national Government.
+We have proposed an amendment to Act 56 of 2012, Section 11, particularly, which leaves the pressure of settling displaced persons to the national Government.
 We have proposed that the county governments be involved in this process.
 The law as it is today leaves this particular provision in Section 11 of Act 56 to the national Government alone.
-You saw the Jubilee Government giving Kshs400, 000 to people in Rift Valley while squatters in Kibwezi have squatted for the last 15 years yet they have not been resettled; but they were given allotment letters.
+You saw the Jubilee Government giving Kshs400, 000 to people in Rift Valley.
+Squatters in Kibwezi have been squatters for the last 15 years yet they have not been resettled; but they were given allotment letters.

-The only way to remove this skewed allocation for resettlement of displaced squatters is to ensure that this recommendation is followed by yet another recommendation; that the Act be amended so that county governments can participate in this process and, therefore, the discrimination that we see can then be removed.
+The only way to remove this skewed allocation for resettlement of displaced squatters is to ensure that this recommendation is followed by yet another recommendation; that the Act be amended so that county governments can participate in this process and, therefore, the discrimination that we can see can then be removed.